hakngrow/aave-flashloan/README.md

 To receive flash loaned amounts, our contract must conform to the `IFlashLoanReceiver.sol` interface by implementing the relevant `executeOperation()` function.

 `ILendingPool.sol` and `ILendingPoolAddressesProvider.sol` are [interfaces](https://www.geeksforgeeks.org/solidity-basics-of-interface/) that allow our flash loan contract to interact with the Aave market.

+Next we break down the code in our flash loan contract `FlashLoan.sol`.